millejoh/emacs-ipython-notebook/README.in.rst

    M-x ein:gat-run-remote

-to attempt the same run in Google Cloud Engine.
+attempts the same run in Google Compute Engine.

 You can fork your notebook via::